avineeth/gyan/03_Collections.md

 - What happens if you override hashCode() but implement public boolean equals(OlympicAthlete that) instead of public boolean equals(Object that).
   - it wont overide the original equals method.

+#### Why doesn't Map extend Collection?

+This was by design.
+We feel that mappings are not collections and collections are not mappings.
+Thus, it makes little sense for Map to extend the Collection interface (or vice versa).

+If a Map is a Collection, what are the elements?
+The only reasonable answer is "Key-value pairs", but this provides a very limited (and not particularly useful) Map abstraction.
+You can't ask what value a given key maps to, nor can you delete the entry for a given key without knowing what value it maps to.

+Collection could be made to extend Map, but this raises the question: what are the keys?
+There's no really satisfactory answer, and forcing one leads to an unnatural interface.

+Maps can be viewed as Collections (of keys, values, or pairs), and this fact is reflected in the three "Collection view operations" on Maps (keySet, entrySet, and values).
+While it is, in principle, possible to view a List as a Map mapping indices to elements, this has the nasty property that deleting an element from the List changes the Key associated with every element before the deleted element.
+That's why we don't have a map view operation on Lists.